andrzejmizera/MEcGANs/README.md

 To run MEcGANs on one of the datasets described in the manuscript, please take the following steps.

 1. Download the MEcGANs folder with its content.
-2. Download the 'Data' folder available [here]() and place it directly into the MEcGANs folder downloaded in Step 1.
+2. Download the 'Data.zip' file available [here]() and unzip it directly in the MEcGANs folder downloaded in Step 1, i.e. the data should be available in 'MEcGANs/Data'.
 3. Edit the settings in the MEcGANs/config/config_nirrgb2rgbcloud.yml file or replace it with one of the config_nirrgb2rgbcloud.yml files provided for the three datasets in the respective subfolders of 'Config_files/MEcGANs'.
 4. In the replaced config_nirrgb2rgbcloud.yml file, set the intended NIR cloud penetrability parameter by providing the value of (1 - NIR cloud penetrability) under dataset -> args -> args_train -> nir_cloud_penetrability and dataset -> args -> args_test -> nir_cloud_penetrability.
 For example, 1% and 0.5% NIR cloud penetrabilities are set with 0.99 and 0.995, respectively.
 5. The code of MEcGANs is run in the same way in as the original code of McGANs, i.e. by executing the following command on a GPU-equipped machine: